-In order to access the internship listing, you will need to register at myFuture using your standard McGill username and password.
+In order to access the on-line job listing, you will need to register at myFuture using your standard McGill username and password.

 CaPS has compiled a list of online job listing sites.
 Employers who post on these sites are actively looking to fill positions and you may find an opportunity that seems just right for you.